-California is the first state to adopt a statewide Green Building Code .
-The code targets: energy efficiency, water consumption, dual plumbing for potable and recyclable water, job-site waste recycling, R value, and Eco-friendly building products.
-In 2010 California adopted mandatory green code for builders to reduce water consumption by 20%, and divert at least 50% of construction waste from landfills to recycling; HVAC efficiency,and Eco-friendly material use.
+In 2010, California adopted a mandatory green code for builders to reduce water consumption by 20%, and divert at least 50% of construction waste from landfills to recycling.
+The state also mandated HVAC efficiency and Eco-friendly material use.

-Water heater sizing and installations can be difficult; particularly, when it comes to converting over to tankless and getting the realized benefit you expect vs. getting it done wrong (in many cases having to do it all over!!).
-We check all connections and local codes for safety and reliability, offering comfort and avoiding costly unexpected repairs in the future with a code compliant quality installation using quality products.
+Water heater sizing and installations can be difficult, particularly when it comes to converting over to tankless and getting the realized benefit you expect versus getting it done incorrectly (in many cases having to do it all over!!).
+We check all connections and local codes for safety and reliability, offering comfort, and avoiding costly unexpected repairs in the future with a code compliant quality installation using quality products.

-Residential faucets have not changed much; nor will they require less usage than what is the current standard: kitchen faucets and shower heads (2.5 gpm), lavatory faucets (2.0 gpm).
-Many shower heads and faucets have their flow restrictors and aerators removed to deliver more water, not knowing how to clean rust from the restrictors, or the faucet is the original fixture, use much more water than is currently allowed.
+Residential faucets have not changed much -nor will they require less usage than what is the current standard – kitchen faucets and shower heads (2.5 gpm), and lavatory faucets (2.0 gpm).
+Many shower heads and faucets have their flow restrictors and aerators removed to deliver more water, not knowing how to clean rust from the restrictors or the faucet is the original fixture, use much more water than is currently allowed.
 Proper restrictor use is something that should be checked and corrected in an effort to save money and conserve water.
 There are many quality products that are compliant and work.

-Commercial establishments should take advantage of sensor/ metered faucets to optimize savings and conservation.
-By 2014 it will be required that all public use hand sink faucets use 1.0 gpm or less.
+Commercial establishments should take advantage of sensor/metered faucets to optimize savings and conservation.
+Beginning in 2014, it will be required that all public-use hand sink faucets use 0.5 gpm or less.

-There are many different savings and rebates that can be taken advantage of by changing over to Energystar HE rated products.
+There are many savings and rebates that can be taken advantage of by changing over to Energystar High Efficency (HE) rated products.
 Local professionals can help you choose which products will fit your needs best and save you money.

 Reclaimed Water/Gray Water Systems

 There are a lot of new water reclamation products on the market.
-If you plan on doing any work in improvising a water reclamations system, you should consult with your local plumber / buildings department to determine what criteria they have set for approving and allowing these products.
-If it the product not qualify to meet these requirements, you will not be allowed to install; and required to remove any installed unapproved water reclamation products.
+If you plan on doing any improvisation of a water reclamation system, you should consult with your local plumber/buildings department to determine what criteria they have set for approving and allowing these products.
+If the product does not qualify to meet these requirements, you will not be allowed to install to remove any installed unapproved water reclamation products.